-Amritsar, home to one of the most religious place “GOLDEN TEMPLE”.
+Amritsar, home to one of the most religious places “GOLDEN TEMPLE”.
 It not only binds the beliefs of Sikhs but is also an attraction for the people across the world.
-It was founded back in 16th century.
-It is the second most populous city in Punjab.
+It was founded back in the 16th century.
+It is the second-most populous city in Punjab.
 Also, it is the most visited place in the world.
-On an average, it is frequented by around 1,00,000 visitors on weekends.
+On average, it is frequented by around 1,00,000 visitors on weekends.
 The city is walled by 12 gates.
 This city is well known for its rich cultural practices, cuisine, and heritage.
 This iconic city portraits the nationalistic character of Punjab.
 The day starts peacefully with spiritual prayers at Gurudwaras.
 The city has many narrow and chaotic traffic lanes.
 This city offers travelers a lot to explore and an amazing array of street food to try.
 Well, here’s a bucket list for you to explore Amritsar completely.

 Amritsar is not only famous for Sri Harmandir Sahib (Golden Temple) but also has a vast range of temples, gurudwaras, mosques, and churches to visit.
-We are listing a few of the must go religious places in Amritsar.
+We are listing a few of the must-go religious places in Amritsar.

-1. Golden Temple is also known as “Sri Harmandir Sahib” or “Darbar Sahib”.
+Golden Temple is also known as “Sri Harmandir Sahib” or “Darbar Sahib”.
 The top of the temple is made up of gold which adds to the beauty of it.
 It is one of the most prominent heritage sites in India.
 The temple is surrounded by a man-made Sarovar which is home to many exotic fishes.
-There are 4 entrances to this temple which shows openness and acceptance in Sikh religion.
+There are 4 entrances to this temple which show openness and acceptance in the Sikh religion.
 Initially, the temple was not built with a golden top, it was renovated by Maharaja Ranjit Singh, the prominent king from the region in the 19th century and is one of the best places to visit in Amritsar.
 This place was the meditation place for Guru Nanak Dev Ji ( Sikhs’ first guru) before construction.
 It was later founded by Guru Arjan (Sikhs’ fifth guru).
 A man-made lake “Amrit Sarovar” is built around it to take a holy dip in it.
-The langar at golden temple serves about 2,00,000 people during special occasions.
+The langar at the golden temple serves about 2,00,000 people during special occasions.
 Handmade mosaics and patterns make the temple an antique creation of Mughal and Indian architecture.

-3. Khairuddin Mosque is also known as Jama Masjid.
+Khairuddin Mosque is also known as Jama Masjid.
 It is situated near the hall bazar of Amritsar.
 The mosque has great significance during India’s freedom struggle.
 The dead bodies recovered from the Jallianwala Bagh massacre were brought here and were washed with the water of well situated inside the mosque.
 White marble with miniature green color painting adds more beauty to it.

-1. Jallianwala Bagh holds the great importance of preserving the contribution of many innocent people to India’s freedom struggle.
+Jallianwala Bagh holds the great importance of preserving the contribution of many innocent people to India’s freedom struggle.
 13 April 1919 was a black day in the history of freedom struggle.
-It was Baisakhi (Punjab’s harvest festival) that day when several men, women, and children were shot without any warning by 50 armed British Indian army soldiers commanded by brigadier-general Reginald Dier.
+It was Baisakhi (Punjab’s harvest festival) that day when several men, women, and children were shot without any warning by 50 armed British Indian army soldiers commanded by brigadier-general Reginald Dyer.
 Many jumped into the well in the compound to escape the shooting while some tried to escape by climbing the walls.
 Now that well is known as martyrs’ well.
 A memorial is built to honor the massacre victims.
 The portion of the wall is highlighted with the bullet marks on it.

-2. Wagah border, a borderline on GT road separates two nations, India and Pakistan.
+Wagah Border, a borderline on GT road separates two nations, India and Pakistan.
 The only highway between the two uneasy nations makes it one of the best things to do in Amritsar.
-People across the world come to visit this place and witness the retreat ceremony where soldiers from both the countries show their strength and try to show, being more powerful over the other.
+People across the world come to visit this place and witness the retreat ceremony where soldiers from both countries show their strength and try to show, being more powerful over the other.
 The ceremony includes the closing of international gates and lowering the flags of both the countries before sunset.

-4. Pul Kanjari or Pul Moran is the Sarovar made by Maharaja Ranjit Singh in order to fulfill the water needs of the village.
+Pul Kanjari or Pul Moran is the Sarovar made by Maharaja Ranjit Singh in order to fulfill the water needs of the village.
 It has a separate dip section for men, a covered section for ladies and a slope for animals.

-Pro tip: You must try our morning bicycle tour to discover more of historical places and hidden gems of our city, Amritsar.
+Pro tip: You must try our morning bicycle tour to discover more historical places and hidden gems of our city, Amritsar.
 Read more

 Gobindgarh Fort, this place has been around for 257 years from the time of Bhangi Misl to the time of Maharaja Ranjit Singh to the British East India Company to the Indian Army now.
 This fort was built to prevent the invasion of Amritsar city.
 Now the fort has been restored and its history has been preserved by building a museum.
 The museum has Maharaja’s personal sword and his war attire.
 History is depicted with the help of statues.
-3D show and whispering walls are the famous must watch shows.
+3D show and whispering walls are the famous must-watch shows.

-7. Partition Museum, situated in the Town Hall of Amritsar will give you the true essence of India- Pakistan partition in 1947.
+Partition Museum, situated in the Town Hall of Amritsar will give you the true essence of India- Pakistan partition in 1947.
 The museum depicts the stories of people who survived in the partition.
-Personal histories, art pieces speak about the pain of country’s partition, separation from their native places and the memories they had.
+Personal histories, art pieces speak about the pain of the country’s partition, separation from their native places and the memories they had.

 Punjab State War Heroes Memorial & Museum consist of a 45 meters sword in their compound.
-8 different galleries capture all the victory memories from different wars from the time of the sixth guru to Kargil war.
+8 different galleries capture all the victory memories from different wars from the time of the sixth guru to the Kargil war.

 Amritsar is famous for its rich variety of cuisine.
 People here are fond of food.
 Trying out different street food dishes is one of the best things to do in Amritsar.
 The famous Amritsari Kulcha is the dish one must try while travelling in Amritsar.
 It is available at almost every other food outlet in Amritsar.
 Nutri Champ is another famous dish here.

 To taste Punjab’s famous food “Sarso the saag and Makki di roti”, you can go to a fine dine restaurant or can go to a local Dhaba.
-Kesar da Dhaba is one of the oldest and famous food place in Amritsar and you should tryout their famous “Kali Daal”.
+Kesar da Dhaba is one of the oldest and famous food place in Amritsar and you should try out their famous “Kali Daal”.
 Apart from it, you can also consider Kundan Dhaba or Brothers Dhaba.
 The famous and old Lubhaya Ram Aam Papad Wala serves the best Aam Papad in the city.
 It tastes more tangy and yummy when he pours his handmade chutney with some pickle and lemon juice on it.
 You can grab it for you from the Lawrence road, in front of BBK girls college.

 Ultimate Pro tip: To serve your tongue with the best tastes and spices, join our evening food tour.
 Read more